Yolnan/yolov7_ros/README.md

 ```
 Apart from this the [Detectron 2](https://github.com/facebookresearch/detectron2) package is needed for processing the masks from the image.

+Installation may require you to have a certion version of pytorch with Cuda 11.6

+Make sure you have Cuda 11.6 on your computer to check which version of Cuda you have run the commands in terminal

+Option 1: nvcc --version

+Option 2: nvidia-smi

+Option 3: $ python3
+          $ import torch
+          $ print(torch.__version__)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>